kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/README.md

 together will a [relevant news story](https://www.budstikka.no/savnet-kvinne-er-funnet/s/5-55-1920412).
 We will then create a map where we can add out own points by [drawing with the mouse](https://openlayers.org/en/latest/examples/draw-features-style.html).

+### Exercise:

+This week's exercise is to draw objects on a map using OpenLayers `map.addInteraction(new Draw(...))` function.
+Experiment with different type of objects as well.
+Try and save the objects to `localStorage` and load them at startup.

 ### Lecture 10: Points that move